Gourami is a popular group of fish and one of the most popular varieties is the pearl.

 Habitat and Tank Conditions

 Pearl gourami live in the slow-moving freshwater in Asia.
 These include some lowland swamps, rivers, and lakes (the swamps, in particular, have quite acidic water).

 These habitats share certain qualities which make them ideal for gourami.
 They tend to be quite shallow and have lots of plants and vegetation.
 This lets the gourami easily move from the safety of plants up to the surface for air.

 Below the water would be a sandy substrate with rocks and logs sitting on the surface.
 They form caves and surfaces for algae to grow.

-The best way to keep your gourami happy is to design your aquarium to be as close as possible to their natural environment.
+The best way to keep your gourami happy is to design your aquarium to be as close as possible to its natural environment.
 This lowers the risk of any health problems or hunger strikes.

-Ideally at the bottom of the tank you’d have sand, since this is what they’d be used to in the wild.
+Ideally, at the bottom of the tank, you’d have sand, since this is what they’d be used to in the wild.
 Fine-grained gravel can also be used as a substitute since the gourami will be higher up in the tank most of the time.

 Decorations are less crucial but can make the tank a bit more interesting.
 Your gourami might use any caves you make from time to time.

 The next thing to consider is the water.
 Even though they naturally live in acidic water, those bred in captivity can tolerate a much wider pH range (6-8).